P-p-H-d/c-stl-comparison/README.md

 Properly done, you can also chain the methods from a container to another one easily, enabling quick and easy expansion of the containers.
 Errors in user code are easy to read and natural.
 Code usage is a little bit more verbose as it uses specialized function names, and not generic ones.

+>Note: not to be confused with usage of Macro for meta-programming.
+Template Macros are much closer to Template Headers.

-Some people reported "issue" of the template macros with their look due to the use of backslash at the end of the lines however it is due to their coding practices (you need to align backslash at the same column).
+>Note: Some people reported "issue" of the template macros with their look due to the use of backslash at the end of the lines however it is due to their coding practices (you need to align backslash at the same column).
 Another one of the reported "issue" is the lack of support of syntax highlighting and autocomplete in macros but... it was more an issue in their used text editor.

 Pros: